 Materials Physics Group

 An important mission of the Materials Physics Group is the pursuit of useful foundational physics aimed at the creation of electronic devices and functional devices that have a significant and useful purpose in real life.
 To that end, the team explores new materials and establishes a basic understanding of the materials.
 Research is carried out on various materials ranging from inorganic to organic substances, using devices and research facilities boasting unsurpassed performance in the world.
 By taking a variety of research approaches, the Materials Physics Group drives forward on its research activities in order to achieve its goals.

 Non-equilibrium Materials Group

 The Non-equilibrium Materials Group conducts research on advanced non-equilibrium materials that demonstrate outstanding physical, chemical, and mechanical properties.
 Examples of such materials would be amorphous, quasicrystalline, and nanocrystalline metal alloys.
-Particular focus is placed on bulk metallic glass (BMG).
+Particular focus is placed on nanoporous materials.
 The team studies experimental, analytical, theoretical, and computational scientific approaches.

 Soft Materials Group

 The Soft Materials Group aims to achieve the innovative creation, identification, and functional manifestation of substances and materials (soft materials) with hierarchical structures, of sizes ranging from molecular to micro-meter sizes.

-The Device/System Group comprises groups that are mainly engaged in research on micro, electro, and mechanical systems (MEMS), spintronics, and bio-devices.
+The Device/System Group comprises groups that are mainly engaged in research on spintronics, porous materials, hydrogen storage materials, nano-devices and bio-devices.
 The respective groups undertake research activities that span from the creation of revolutionary materials to the conception of devices.
-For instance, the MEMS group uses metallic glass film to develop an optical scanner, while the spintronics group develops new materials for tunneling magneto-resistant element and elucidates spin dynamics.
-The bio-device group then combines the outcome of the research conducted by the two groups with its own wet chemical process, as part of its research on areas such as ultra water-repellent material that mimics the adsorption functions of living organisms, and bio-sensing.
+For instance, the spintronics group develops new materials for tunneling magneto-resistant element and elucidates spin dynamics, while the bio-device group combines the outcome of the research conducted by the two groups with its own wet chemical process, as part of its research on areas such as ultra water-repellent material that mimics the adsorption functions of living organisms.